 Once submitted, portfolios are reviewed by our Certificate Review Panel, which makes all certificate awarding decisions.
 The Certificate Review Panel meets twice annually to review submissions: once in the summer and once in late fall.
 Upcoming review session dates will be posted here when set, along with deadlines for submission.

-Next Panel meeting: Summer 2016, date TBD
+Next Panel meeting: July 26

-Deadline to submit: TBD
+Deadline to submit: July 18

 *Homework assignments completed for classes prior to 2014 may stand in place of reflection activity sheets.
 Candidates do not need to physically present these assignments.